-If you got your February benefits early, these benefits are meant to last through February.
-Remember that, as always, you can keep benefits on your EBT card and spend them over time: your EBT card will continue to work throughout the shutdown and your benefits will always rollover to the next month.
+If you got your February benefits early, they’re meant to last through February.
+Remember that, as always, you can keep benefits on your EBT card and spend them over time.
+Your EBT card will continue to work throughout the shutdown, and your benefits will always roll over to the next month.
 Below are some tips and resources to help you make your benefits last for as long as possible.
 If you have other questions about how the shutdown affects your benefits, check out this post.

 Our top five tips

 - Make a shopping list before you go to the store.
 This will help you buy only what you need and not overspend when you are in the store.
 You can use the shopping list feature in Fresh EBT to help you calculate how much is in your basket (adding prices of items as you add them to your cart).

 When food comes individually wrapped or in small quantities, it often costs more.
 Buy large packages of snack items, and make individual packages yourself.
 Freeze and store things that you can (here’s a list of items that you can easily freeze and some that don’t freeze well).
 You can also do things like shave your own lettuce or shred your own cheese (rather than buying pre-shredded lettuce or cheese) to save.